 Some providers still prefer physical forms submitted by mail.
 If your aid offer arrives in the mail, you’ll often have to sign the paperwork, then send your completed form to your school.
 Allow enough time to make sure your acceptance arrives before the deadline.

 Accepting an Aid Offer With a Loan

-    Some aid offers include loans which require repayment, usually with interest.
+Some aid offers include loans that require repayment, usually with interest.
 Processes for accepting these aid offers vary, depending on the loan type.
 You can expect the process to involve a few extra steps though.